 You’ve worked hard, picked the right major, and maintained a good GPA.
 But, when it comes to creating a resume that will stand out from the competition, you also need to demonstrate other skills and abilities that are not necessarily available in the classroom.

-Check out the top 10 non-academic skills and qualities that employers value and demand
+top 10 non-academic skills and qualities that employers value and demand

 of their future employees: